-It is one of the most important features in evaluating the performance of the drone designs under the design requirements of the design problems, as it determines not only the amount of weight the drone can lift but also how quickly the drone can move. \textit{Effective Lift} is the maximum weight ($kg$) that the drone can carry, determined by the maximum lift minus the drone's own weight. \textit{Hover Time} describes the maximum time that the drone can stay in the air and maintain the target position with minimal deviation. \textit{Total Cost} is the total cost of the drone.
+It is one of the most important features in evaluating the performance of the drone designs under the design requirements of the design problems, as it not only affects the amount of weight the drone can lift but also indicates how quickly the drone can move vertically. \textit{Effective Lift} is the maximum weight ($kg$) that the drone can carry, determined by the maximum lift minus the drone's own weight. \textit{Hover Time} describes the maximum time that the drone can stay in the air and maintain the target position with minimal deviation. \textit{Total Cost} is the total cost of the drone.

-Neither \textit{Rod Length to Propeller Area Ratio} nor \textit{Maximum Thrust} is provided to the participants during the study.
-The former was introduced during analysis to support interpretation, while the latter was replaced with \textit{Max Lift} to provide a more readily-interpretable metric of payload capacity.

-The participant groups and design question orders of all three studies are shown in Table~\ref{tab:study_design} below.
+The participant groups and design question orders of the two studies are shown in Table~\ref{tab:study_design} below.
 Each study is detailed in the following subsections.